You are on our United Kingdom site

 Regulations will be required to determine the new threshold test for redundancies across more than one establishment.

-The Government has now said that the measures relating to collective redundancy consultation will take effect as follows:
+The Government’s updated timeline indicates that the measures relating to collective redundancy consultation will take effect as follows:

 Subscribe to our Newsletter